VoidHack/write-ups/backdoorctf17/web/THE-WALL/README.md

-It is simple SQL-injection in username.
+It is simple SQL-injection in the username field.

 ```python
 import requests